We DON'T KNOW if housing construction productivity is RISING or FALLING (Part I)

 - Moses Abramovitz, 1956

-Last month, the Australia Productivity Commission (PC) released a report that began
+Last month, the Australian Productivity Commission (PC) released a report that began

 Improving productivity can help fix housing affordability